 Common Bat Damage

-- Large deposits of guano often found in corners of attics or entry points to your attic
+- Large piles of bat poop (known as guano) often found in corners of attics or entry points to your attic

 - Bites or scratches that can lead to potentially fatal diseases like rabies